- Bullying - advice for employers

 Creating a bullying and harassment policy

 To eradicate bullying, the first step is to introduce a robust anti-bullying policy, including a clear statement of commitment, repercussions and examples of unacceptable behaviour.
 More information can be found on the gov.uk website.
 Having a well-publicised document ensures every employee knows what to do if bullying is taking place, encouraging employees to come forward instead of suffering in silence.
 By setting an example as the employer, you’re helping to remove the stigma attached to bullying.

 Jennifer Gilling BSc., Adv.
 Dip., Reg MBACP, Reg Mem.
 ACC, listed counsellor/therapist

 “The CIPD Employee Outlook Survey Spring 2017, reports that as much as 45% of employees would not feel comfortable disclosing unmanageable stress or mental health problems with their employer or manager.
 This provides some insight into why employees may suffer in silence for a long while when enduring bullying in work."

 What to do if an employee is being bullied

-In some instances it is better to approach the situation informally.
-This may involve a discussion with those involved and an agreement that the behaviour will stop.
-The individual may choose to do this themselves, or may request the support from HR, a manager or a counsellor.
+Informal approaches - In some instances it is better to approach the situation informally, involving a discussion with those involved and an agreement that the behaviour will stop.

+Offering support - During bullying investigations, providing support and managing relationships is paramount.
+Focus on solutions and listen to the individual’s suggestions.
 If not addressed, bullying can lead to high staff turnover, increased absence and low team morale.
-Making it a priority as an employer can make difficult situations easier to handle, contributing to a more positive and happy working environment.
+Making anti-bullying a priority as an employer can make difficult situations easier to handle, contributing to a more positive and happy working environment.

 Creating a bully-free environment in the workplace